The Great War of 1914-1918 saw bloodshed, heartache and devastation around the world. However, among the tragedy is the tale of the Christmas truce.

 This iconic moment of history tells the tale of soldiers on opposite sides coming together in a moment of peace during Christmas Day 1914.

-- When the Germans first came outside of their trenches shouting ‘Merry Christmas’ in English, the British soldiers thought they were being lured into a trap.
-However, when they realised that the soldiers were unarmed, they stepped forward and began wishing their enemies ‘Merry Christmas’ in German.
+When the Germans first came outside of their trenches shouting ‘Merry Christmas’ in English, the British soldiers thought they were being lured into a trap.
+However, when they realized that the soldiers were unarmed, they stepped forward and began wishing their enemies ‘Merry Christmas’ in German.